jowoge/musicVisualiz3rrr/README.txt

 itp2 project: music visualizer how to use:
--prerequisites required: microphone, speakers
+-run the sketch.js file & follow instructions on screen -prerequisites required: microphone, speakers
 -please play audio out through speakers and allow microphone access -you may play audio through headphones but if you are recording,